-If the services are at a junction, then the legend 'Services' may be added to the usual exit sign, and to any other direction signs, provided this would lead to an overload of information.
-These are National Highways' property and shouldn't include any advertising or facilities information.
+If the services are at a junction, then the legend 'Services' may be added to the usual exit sign, and to any other direction signs, unless this would lead to an overload of information.
+These are National Highways's property and shouldn't include any advertising or facilities information.

 Where services aren't immediately accessible from the road, the legend 'Services' on a blue patch should be used to direct traffic to the right place.
 The clarity and quality of this signage can be especially variable.